8 Steps to Complete a No-Spend Month

 You probably think you don’t spend much, so spend the month before collecting all the receipts for everything, and we mean everything, you buy.

-How often have you gone to the cash machine at the beginning of the month only to wonder where all the money went some days later?
+How often have you gone to the ATM at the beginning of the month only to wonder where all the money went some days later?

 Finding where you splurge, and can cut back painlessly, will be the best start to your challenge.